gradkell/dbsign-examples/java/dbsign-signature-library/README.md

 > *Canonicalization: a process for converting data that has more than one possible representation into a "standard", "normal", or canonical form.*

-Data canonicalization is important when data is digitally signed because any change in the data will cause a signature verification failure.
-The signature library contains a class called `CCanonicalDtbs` to help construct XML data that is always formatted the same way.
+Data canonicalization is important when data is digitally signed because any difference in the data values or format will cause a signature verification failure.
+The `dbsign-signature-library` contains a class called `CCanonicalDtbs` to help construct XML data that is always formatted the same way.

 The `CCanonicalDtbs` class is just a `Map` that contains "items" which are contained in "sections".
 A `CCanonicalDtbs` object itself represents a section and contains both items and references to other `CCanonicalDtbs` sections.
 Items are just string key to string value mappings inside a section.
-These recursively defined sections implement a heirarchical data structure.
+These nested sections implement a heirarchical data structure which can be easily represented in XML.
+There are also open standards for XML canonicalization, unlike JSON.

-A `CanonicalDtbs` class can convert itself to a canonicalized XML via its `toXml()` method.
-It can also parse the XML back into a nested `CanonicalDtbs` object with its `parse()` method.
+A `CanonicalDtbs` class can be converted to a canonicalized XML via its `toXml()` method.
+Conversly, the XML can be parsed back into nested `CanonicalDtbs` objects with its `parse()` method.

+Here is an example:

 ```
   // Setup a canonical DTBS object.